 Search Menu

-What Causes Dogs to Develop Blue Tongues?
+What Causes Dogs to Have Blue Tongues?

-If you have a dog with a blue tongue, it most likely comes down to genetics.
 “There are some dogs that have a bluish tongue, really more dark purple, and this can be due to breed and melanin, which gives the tongue a different color,” says Dr. Sarah Carotenuto, DVM and Assistant Professor at the University of Arizona College of Veterinary Medicine.

 © Ricant Images 2017 - stock.adobe.com

-Other Dog Breeds With Blue Tongues
+Which Dog Breeds Have Blue Tongues?

 Hans Surfer/Getty Images Plus

-And, sometimes, a blue tongue can indicate a medical emergency.
 “As veterinarians, we get concerned when a dog whose tongue has never been blue or purple suddenly turns this color, especially if it is accompanied by difficulty breathing,” Dr. Carotenuto explains.
 “Blue or purple in these instances often means cyanosis, which means that the blood is unable to properly oxygenate.”

 “Of course, if your animal just snarfed down a blue lollipop or popsicle and has a teal tongue and is otherwise normal, it’s probably okay to monitor at home,” Dr. Carotenuto clarifies.